yOyOeK1/oiyshTerminal/ySS_calibration/README.md

 # CHANGELOG

+230119

+- start to watch hash :| it can do som stuff #&page=1 will go to page 1. or #&pageByName=OTDM <--- yeees :) or #pageByName=OTDM&action=appDetials&src=yssPages&i=1 will open yssPages source item 1, app details.
+- otdm in yss.
+It can get list of of yssPages / rebuild / view / showDetail of site / GoTo
+- Node-red flow can rebuild by it self yssPages

+yoyoek1

+230118

+- otdm in yss.
+- readme on git hub update contents.

+yoyoek1

 230117

 - mkShader from yss on the wallpaper / fixing it.
 Still some elements are not going over shader :/ iloonav and guages

 yoyoek1

 230116